jkulawik/bunker-issues/README.md

 # Amnesia: Bunker modding tools bugs

-This repository is a tracker of known bugs (and possibly fixes) present in the Amnesia: Bunker development tools.
+This repository is a tracker of known bugs (and possibly fixes) present in Amnesia: Bunker's engine, development tools and mod support in general.

-Bugs will be tracked with the Issues feature and ones with known fixes will be marked with an appopriate tag.
+Bugs will be tracked with the [issues](https://github.com/jkulawik/bunker-issues/issues) feature and ones with known fixes will be marked with an appopriate tag.

-Bugs which get patched out by Frictional Games might get closed.
+Bugs which got patched out by Frictional Games might get closed.

+# Contributing

 Feel encouraged to contribute and talk in the Issue pages!

-Just make sure the issue you're posting isn't a copy of another issue.
+Just make sure to:
+- check if the issue you want to post isn't a copy of another issue
+- follow title conventions of other issues